Book Title and Author: The Red Hunter by Lisa Unger

 Strangers to each other, and walking very different paths in the wake of trauma, these two women are on a collision course—because Zoey’s past nightmare and Claudia’s dreams for her future take place in the very same house.
 As Zoey seeks justice, and Claudia seeks peace, both will confront the monsters at the door that are the most frightening of all.

 Anytime I receive gift cards to Barnes and Noble or Amazon, I hoard them like a dragon hoards its treasure until a new release comes out I’ve been dying for or until there’s a book I absolutely must buy because its reviews are too tempting for me to ignore.
 The Red Hunter was one of those “must buy” books!
 And, I’m so glad I did because it was outstanding!
-This was the first book I’d read by Lisa Unger—why I have no idea!
-But, it will not be the last if all her books are this enthralling!

 The Red Hunter introduces us to Claudia Bishop and Zoey Drake, two very different yet very strong women, who have both endured horribly traumatic pasts.
 These are incredibly complex women, and I was very impressed with how Unger perfectly wove together the storyline of each woman’s determination to find peace, each in her own way—Claudia a new life of calm and balance and Zoey one of justice and revenge.
 Little do either of them know that although they are total strangers that their paths are about cross in a huge and terrifying way…